 The findings from RU-Newark—the most diverse university in the country–show how effective instruction promotes greater equity.
-Another recent study at Texas Women’s University found a course completion gap eliminated between Black/African American and other students.
+Another recent study at Texas Woman’s University found a course completion gap eliminated between Black/African American and other students.

 “A particular strength of these newest findings is the sustained impact over time,” said Meghan Snow, ACUE’s executive director of research.
 “Overall, we’re finding positive outcomes in R1s and community colleges and private liberal arts institutions, in urban and rural setting nationwide.”